-The District implemented the Governmental Accounting Standards Board Statement 54 - Fund Balance Reporting and Governmental Fund Type Definitions.
+The District reports fund balance according to Governmental Accounting Standards Board Statement 54 - Fund Balance Reporting and Governmental Fund Type Definitions.
 The Statement requires the fund balance for governmental funds to be reported in classifications that comprise a hierarchy based primarily on the extent to which the government is bound to honor constraints on the specific purposes for which amounts in those funds can be spent.